 Regarded as somewhat of a delicacy in commercial centers like Beirut, this Lebanese meal is actually vital to the survival of isolated villagers and country people.
 Kishk is made of bulgur – cracked, parboiled wheat – mixed and fermented with either goat’s milk or yogurt.
 (The Turkic people, 200,000 of whom live in Lebanon, prefer to use qatiq, a much heavier type of yogurt, along with red berries as a food coloring.)

 The kishk powder is then mixed with cold water to form a soft sourdough.
-The more sour the final taste, the higher quality the goat’s milk used, which is a matter of pride to the community’s women.
-Chopped tomato, cucumber, radishes, onions, mint, and crushed garlic are added to the dough, along with yet another generous drizzle of olive oil (these Lebanese just can’t get enough of their olive oil!).
+The more sour the final taste, the higher quality the goat’s milk used, which is a matter of pride to the community.
+Chopped tomato, cucumber, radishes, onions, mint, and crushed garlic are added to the dough, along with yet another generous drizzle of olive oil – of course!

-Even though falafel is one of Israel’s national dishes, there is evidence to suggest it originated in Egypt, prepared by Coptic Christians as a substitute for meat during the festival of Lent, when eating meat is forbidden.
-But, in typical Lebanon fashion, Beirut’s falafel chefs feel they have “perfected” the dish and that no one makes falafel better than the Lebanese.
+Even though falafel is one of the national dishes of Israel, there is evidence to suggest it originated in Egypt, prepared by Coptic Christians as a substitute for meat during the festival of Lent, when eating meat is actually forbidden.
+But, in typical Lebanese fashion, Beirut’s falafel chefs feel they have “perfected” the dish and that no one makes it better than them.

 In the Lebanese version, fava beans are often used instead of chickpeas, and the mixture is flavored with parsley, coriander, cumin, and onions.
-In some communities, garlic cloves are peeled and roughly chopped before being added to the mix.
+In some communities, garlic cloves are peeled and roughly chopped before being added to the mix too.

 (Fun Fact: Actually, the above is very controversial.
 When Mustapha passed away, his two sons took over the business.
 They then had a blazing row, and they now run separate falafel shops located next door to each other.
 One of them certainly makes the best falafel in town, but we’re not sure which one!)